sdargoeuves/noodleops-mkdocs/docs/posts/2025-06-netlab-fortigate-vm/index.md

 Et voilà!
 You should see the lab being created, with the FortiGate VM and the two Arista cEOS devices up and running, configured and ready to use.

-!!! warning "OSPF not established..."
+??? warning "OSPF not established..."

     You may notice that the OSPF is not established...
-What did I do wrong??
+What went wrong?
 Don't worry, it can easily been fixed: this is due to MTU mismatch.

-    The default MTU is 9500 for `fortios` and 1500 for `eos`.
+    With version `7.4.8`, the default MTU is 9500 on the FortiGate and 1500 for `eos`.

     *netlab* does not yet support configuring the MTU on `fortios`, so you will need to do it manually.
 I am planning to add this functionality to *netlab* in the future, as a small contribution and also a way for me to learn in more detail how *netlab* works...
+As soon as it's done, the default should be 1500, and the OSPF will be established automatically.

+    !!! note "but fine with `7.6.3`"

+        Weirdly, with `7.6.3`, the MTU is set to 1500 by default 🤔.
+I don't get it, but at least you won't have this problem.
+Yay!

 ## Conclusion